 Substance of Application has been Dealt with in Another Proceeding: The Tribunal may refuse to hear an application if they are of the opinion that the substance of the application has already been dealt with in another proceeding, such as, for example, a decision or settlement of an arbitration of a union grievance.
 See Rule 22.

 Settlements: Where an application is resolved by the parties themselves and not decided by the Tribunal at a hearing.
 Most settlements occur before the hearing begins and as a result of parties participating in the Tribunal’s mediation process.

-Special Damages: A financial remedy that is intended to compensate an Applicant for money he or she has lost or been forced to spend because of the discrimination.
-It is meant to put an Applicant back in the financial position that he or she would have been in if the discrimination had not occurred in the first place.
+Special Damages: A financial remedy that is intended to compensate an Applicant for money they have lost or been forced to spend because of the discrimination.
+It is meant to put an Applicant back in the financial position that they would have been in if the discrimination had not occurred in the first place.
 Examples include lost income/wages, loss of long term disability or health/drug benefits and lost pay bonuses that would have been earned if the discrimination did not occur.